ewhac/blender-import-vs3d/README.md

 This utility will allow Blender to load object files created for use with VideoScape-3D, a rendering and animation package for the Amiga Computer.
+This is known to work on Blender 2.8x and 2.90.

 You can watch me clumsily piece this together in my [YouTube video](https://youtu.be/fXoUjRVV7FM).